EPCCed/eidf-docs/docs/services/datapublishing/service.md

 Some basic assumptions -

 * You already have a [SAFE](https://safe.epcc.ed.ac.uk/) account and can access the [EIDF portal](https://portal.eidf.ac.uk/).
-Otherwise consult this part of the [documentation](https://docs.eidf.ac.uk/access/project/) documentation before proceeding.
+Otherwise consult the [EIDF portal documentation](https://docs.eidf.ac.uk/access/project/) before proceeding.
 * To qualify for the free data publishing service your data must be open and freely available to all.
 If you want to control access to your data you should use the [S3 service](https://epcced.github.io/eidf-docs/services/s3/) instead.
 This is not a free service.
 * The service is free up to a given threshold data volume which is generous.
 If the data you wish to publish is bigger than this we will get in touch with you when you apply for a data publishing project.